As promised, our NYU Stern essay analysis follows….

 Because Personal Statements are similar from one application to the next, we have produced the “MBA Mission Personal Statement Guide.”
 We offer this guide to candidates free of charge, via our online store.
 Please feel free to download your copy today.

-Parts A and B of this essay are certainly not a natural coupling.
-Nonetheless, in the end, they do in fact relate to each other.
-In part A, Stern wants to ensure that you have done your homework and truly understand why it is the right school for you.
 To make your impression on the MBA Admissions Committee, you will need to discuss a priori experience with the school, via your personal interactions with alumni, students and/or admissions officers, and especially via a campus visit.
 For those who are abroad, it is still possible to learn a great deal by reaching out to the school to arrange to speak with current students or alumni by phone or to attend Stern outreach events abroad.
 Discussing repeated visits to the school’s Web sites will show only that you have achieved a minimum; it is vital that you show specific effort in your research and thus purpose in your application.
+Additionally, as you explore “what most excites you about Stern from an academic and extracurricular perspective” it is important that you not just create a long list of classes and professors, but that you connect and apply these experiences to your goals and interests.
+(Again, please consult the MBA Mission Personal Statement Guide, for examples.)
+Similarly, as you discuss your “mark on the community,” it is not sufficient to list the clubs you will join.
+It is important that you show how you will immerse yourself in the Stern community — remember, the school wants to see “impact.”

 In NYU’s famed essay three, you are offered a phenomenal opportunity to differentiate yourself in two distinct ways.
 First, you can differentiate yourself via the vehicle that you choose to reveal your persona.
-By choosing a creative and captivating vehicle, you can grab the Admissions Committee’s attention and compel them to read your content more closely.
-While a baseball card may be captivating, it may not be a good choice because it limits you to a picture, your height, weight, birth date and a very brief bio; meanwhile, a eulogy theoretically written by your best friend (don’t use this idea; it is now public) is sufficiently broad that it allows you to probe all that is unique about you.
-Indeed, once you have set yourself apart via your “vehicle,” you can continue to differentiate yourself via your content.
+By choosing a creative and captivating format, you can grab the Admissions Committee’s attention and compel them to read your content more closely.
+Remember though, while a baseball card may be aesthetically pleasing, it may not be a good format because it limits the information that you can convey (a picture, your height, weight, birth date and a very brief bio).
+Instead, if you were to write a eulogy theoretically written by your best friend (don’t use this idea; it is now public) it would be sufficiently broad to allow you to probe all that is unique about your profile.
+Indeed, once you have set yourself apart via your “vehicle,” you advance the second mode of differentiation – your content.
 Ideally, you will exploit the opportunity to showcase a diversity of professional, personal, academic and community accomplishments, few of which will be advertised in essays 1 or 2.
+Essay three is the ideal opportunity to reveal your true personality and “likeability” beyond your professional/academic competencies.